 Remittance status tracking.
 Updates on money transfer status are sent to the sender and recipient (or both) via email or text message.

 Greater security.
 Money transfer websites have security features such as data encryption and two-step verification procedure.
+Some E-Transer services also require bank codes and swift codes to make sure that you are sending to the right bank in the Philippines.

 Cons of Online Money Transfer